 An overactive or underactive thyroid can also trigger hormone imbalance.
 If your thyroid is underactive you may be gaining weight that you cannot lose.
 You may also be very fatigued.
 An overactive thyroid may result in weight loss and hair loss.

-If you suspect you have a hormone imbalance, talk to your doctor or work with a local Functional Diagnostic Nutrition Practitioner in your area.
+If you are experiencing any of these signs that indicate you may have a hormone imbalance, talk to your doctor or work with a local Functional Diagnostic Nutrition Practitioner in your area.
 You can find one at www.bonesandhormones.com.

 Eating a healthy diet and getting plenty of exercise are actions you can take right now to help your body cope with any stress it is under.